 Tutorials can also include the study of literary texts (and concomitant literary movements), applied linguistics, psycholinguistics and philosophy (as required).

-We tutor in the comfort of your home, online (via Skype, Zoom or FaceTime), or at the home of one of our specialist University tutors, at a time that is most convenient for you.
+We tutor in the comfort of your home, online (via Skype, Zoom, Teams or FaceTime), or at the home of one of our specialist University tutors, at a time that is most convenient for you.

 We currently tutor in person within a 10 mile radius of Bournemouth town centre, including Christchurch, Parkstone, Poole, Southbourne, Westbourne, Boscombe, Moordown, Winton, Charminster, Ferndown, Wimborne, and Branksome.

 Please note: our tutorials serve to consolidate, develop and supplement the curriculum followed by our tutees at their university.